VLDRospuskov/epamejc2020/README.md

 + You can see the log of the whole game.
 + Player can fill the field by himself or to choose automatic filling.
 + Bot field  is filled automatically.
++ There is a free space between ships, they doesn't touch each other.
 + When player or Bot hits an enemy ship next attacks the one who hit.
 + If Bot hits the players ship in next step he hits the neighbour point.
 + Bot doesn't attacks the points around sank ship.